 Although the beach is picturesque, you must fight the urge to swim in the water.
 Hanakapia’i beach is renowned for being extremely dangerous.
 There is even a tally board at the entrance to the beach telling how many (known) lives it has claimed.
 The currents underneath the water are extremely dangerous.

-If you have a bit more adventure in you, from the beach you can hike 2 miles up the valley to the foot of Hanakapai Falls.
+If you have a bit more adventure in you, from the beach you can hike 2 miles up the lush valleys to the foot of Hanakapai Falls.
 This waterfall shoots over 200 feet above with a beautiful pool below, the picture perfect tropical waterfall setting that many come to Kauai to experience.

 The hike itself is not exactly easy.
 It is an 8-mile round trip from Ke’e to the falls, and many times the trail is muddy, slippery, or is simply a creek bed that you must navigate.
-But still, the 8-mile distance is much shorter than the 22 miles it takes to get to Kalalau and back, making the hike to the falls a fantastic day trip from anywhere on the island.
+But still, the 8-mile distance is much shorter than the 22 miles it takes to get to Kalalau beach and back, making the hike to the falls a fantastic day trip from anywhere on the island.

 Along the way you can find wild guava, mango, avocado, passion fruit, jackfruit, and much more.
 Depending on the season you might want to bring an extra bag for all the fruit you will find!
 About halfway to the falls is a massive bamboo forest, with bamboo stalks that are wider than your head, and some towering 40 feet above.